KDE/kde-builder/doc/using-kde-builder/advanced-features.md

   it) then kde-builder will automatically re-create it.
-This is useful to allow for performing a full [--refresh-build](#cmdline-refresh-build) for a specific project without having that performed on other modules.
+This is useful to allow for performing a full [--refresh-build](#cmdline-refresh-build) for a specific project without having that performed on other projects.

 (manual-rebuilds)=
 ### Manually rebuilding a project

-If you make a change to a project's option settings, or the project's source code changes in a way kde-builder does not recognize, you may need to manually rebuild the module.
+If you make a change to a project's option settings, or the project's source code changes in a way kde-builder does not recognize, you may need to manually rebuild the project.

 You can do this by simply running `kde-builder --refresh-build project`.